andrewgreathousewv/ie-331-project/README.md

 **Query 1: Customer Retention**
 **Business question**
 What percentage of customers return within 30, 60, and 90 days of their first purchase?
 This query investigated whether customers return to the shop again after their first purchase.
 The hard part of this query was that Olist gives every order a new customer_id, so if you join that you'll never find a repeating customer.
 To fix this I had to use the help of claude to join through the customers table to get customer_unique_id, which tracks the customer through new orders.
 Once that was solved, we flagged whether each customer placed more orders withing 30,60, and 90 days of their first purchase.
 The results were 0.68, 1.03, and 1.24 percent, which seems low but makes sense in

+**Query 2: Seller Score**
+**Which sellers perform best when considering revenue, delivery performance, customer satisfaction, and cancellations?**

+We classified by revenue instead of units sold because businees value matters more than volume, a cheap high volume product can be more meanigful sometimes than an expensive low volume one.
+The query uses a cumulaive window funtion to build a running revenue total sorted highest to lowest, then stamps an A on eveyrhtng higher than 80%, B on the next 15%, and C for the rest.
+Results showed a pareto pattern, a few hundred products drive 80% of revenue while thusands generated only 5% combined.
+The main limitation is that this is a static.
+The tiers shift with seasonality so they don't account for product margins.

+**Query 3: Delivery Time**
+**